ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### ccLoadPolicy
-Setting this parameter's value to `true` causes closed captions to be shown by default, even if the user has turned captions off
+Setting this parameter's value to `true` causes closed captions to be shown by default, even if the user has turned captions off.

 Default: `false`